Debugging the Undebuggable.

 On Linux, you may find a situation where you run into a “Segmentation Fault”.
 This just means that code is accessing memory that either hasn’t been allocated, or has already been released.
 If the App is killed before Xojo can catch it, you’re out of luck.
 Running from the command line just gives you a “Segmentation Fault” message and ends the execution.
 Not much help either.
 Fortunately, Linux also has a nice built-in debugger called gdb.

 To run gdb, open a terminal and type gdb followed by a space and drag your executable to the window.
 Press Return.
-If gdb isn’t installed, you’ll need to run “sudo apt-get install gdb” first.
+If gdb isn’t installed, you’ll need to run “sudo apt-get install gdb” first (on Debian based distros).

 Once gdb is running, you will type “run”.
 Run through the steps to cause the crash. gdb should stop execution and let you know that a “Segmentation Fault” has occurred.
 Now you can get a backtrace.
 Type “backtrace” or just “bt” and take a look.
 You’ll see a nice backtrace showing the stack to the current call that crashed your app.